alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 Somehow all this mess was cheaper than buying regular Madrid → Cologne tickets.

+I have not used travel agencies in a long time, and from what I have seen lately it does not happen anymore.
-Luckily at some point airlines seemed to stop this madness But I don't want to naïvely assume that this is not happening right now under our noses, since it would make too much sense.
+But I don't want to naïvely assume that the weekend discount has completely disappeared since it would make too much sense.

 ### Changes and Cancellations